Articles | August 8, 2019

 Corporate culture and organization

 Firstly, each company has its unique culture and values, so it is worth familiarizing yourself with the corporate culture.
-Make sure that culture and values correspond well with yours.
+Make sure that values correspond well with yours so that to minimize the impact of potential cultural differences.
 Paying your potential partner a visit and getting to know them in person is a highly recommended practice.
 This is also a way to identify office facilities.
-You can observe whether your potential outsourcing partner can afford a nice office where you could imagine your developers working.
+You can observe whether a given software development company can afford a nice office where you could imagine your developers working.
 Also, it is an opportunity to examine the organizational structure and governance model.
 How are they organized?
-Does their structure fit well your needs?
+Does their structure fit to your needs?
 Use the opportunity to ask the partner how they monitor the quality of collaboration with clients and what processes they have in place.

 Competences and experience